eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 ---
 id: ClientSetup
-title:  Client Setup
+title:  Client Setup and Linux security
 sidebar_label: Client Setup
 ---

 # Step 2: Client Setup

 With prerequisites installed, choose a client and configure this project to use it.
+This document also steps you through some essential Linux security settings.

 If you haven't already, please see [prerequisites](../Usage/Prerequisites.md) and meet them for your OS.
-This file steps you through client choice as well as some basic host security steps on Linux.

 ## Non-root user on Linux

-If you are logged in as root and do not have a non-root user already, create a non-root user with your `USERNAME` of choice to log in as, and give it sudo rights. `sudo` allows you to run commands `as root` while logged in as a non-root user.
+If you are logged in as user `root` and do not have a non-root user already, create a non-root user with your `USERNAME` of choice to log in as, and give it sudo rights. `sudo` allows you to run commands `as root` while logged in as a non-root user.